c-omics/robinhood/README.md

 # Robinhood Container Usage

-*This one's for the sysadmins, not the reseachers..*
+*This one's for the sysadmins, not the researchers...*